MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-compare.md

 ## Testing with parameter query

-The parameter query is a query that is combined with a test query at runtime, with the parameter query running first.
+Parameter query is a query that is combined with a test query at runtime, with the parameter query running first.
 This functionality lets you split the PQ/test query file into two parts: the parameter query file, and the test query file.

 ### Agnostic data source testing with parameter and test query format

 An example of a use case where this functionality would be useful is to create a data source agnostic test suite.
-The user can use their parameter query to retrieve data from the data source, and have the test query be generic M. If the connector developer would like to run the tests for another connector, they only need to add/update the parameter query to point to that specific data source.
+The you can use your parameter query to retrieve data from the data source, and have the test query be generic M. If you would like to run the tests for another connector, you only need to add/update the parameter query to point to that specific data source.

 A key difference when using a parameter query is that the test query follows a different format.
-Instead of being a formula expression it must be an M function that takes one input parameter, which represents the table returned from the parameter query.
+Instead of being a formula expression, it must be an M function that takes one input parameter, which represents the table returned from the parameter query.

-Let say we have the following test query:
+Let say you have the following test query:

 ```powerquery-m
 let